Art of Mesopotamia: Isin-Larsa period (c. 2000–1763 BCE)

-First Babylonian Dynasty (1830–1531 BC)
+First Babylonian Dynasty (1894–1595 BCE)

 From the 18th century BC, Hammurabi (1792 BC to 1750 BC), the Amorite ruler of Babylon, turned Babylon into a major power and eventually conquered Mesopotamia and beyond.
 He is famous for his law code and conquests, but he is also famous due to the large amount of records that exist from the period of his reign.
 During the period Babylon became a great city, which was often the seat of the dominant power.
 The period was not one of great artistic development, these invaders failing to bring new artistic impetus, and much religious art was rather self-consciously conservative, perhaps in a deliberate assertion of Sumerian values.
 The quality of execution is often lower than in preceding and later periods.
 Some "popular" works of art displayed realism and mouvement, such as the statuette of a walking four-headed god from Ishchali, attributed to the period between 2000 and 1600 BC.

 The Burney Relief is an unusual, elaborate, and relatively large (20×15 inches) terracotta plaque of a naked winged goddess with the feet of a bird of prey, and attendant owls and lions.
 It comes from the 18th or 19th century BC, and may also be moulded.
 Similar pieces, small statues or reliefs of deities, were made for altars in homes or small wayside shrines, and small moulded terracotta ones were probably available as souvenirs from temples.

 The Investiture of Zimri-Lim, now in the Louvre, is a large palace fresco that is the outstanding survival of Mesopotamian wall-painting, although comparable schemes were probably common in palaces.

 After the death of Hammurabi, the first Babylonian dynasty lasted for another century and a half, but his empire quickly unravelled, and Babylon once more became a small state.
 The Amorite dynasty ended in 1595 BC, when Babylonia fell to the Hittite king Mursilis, after which the Kassites took control.

 Hammurabi (standing), depicted as receiving his royal insignia from Shamash (or possibly Marduk).
 Hammurabi holds his hands over his mouth as a sign of prayer (relief on the upper part of the stele of Hammurabi's code of laws).